top of page

 The practice is built on four fundamental pillars:

-Self-Healing: Treatment aims to facilitate the animal’s natural ability to regulate and heal itself by removing "blockages" or restrictions.
+• Self-Healing: Sessions aim to facilitate the animal’s natural ability to regulate and heal itself by removing "blockages" or restrictions.

 What should I expect?